 Hot Hot Hot springs!

-You probably think that because our country is named Iceland, that all there is to do is freeze and constantly try to stay warm.
-Nay!
+You probably think that because our country is named Iceland you're always freezing and constantly trying to stay warm.
+Nei!
 This is a common misconception that we are going to clear up once and for all.

 While it can get freezing cold here, we do have our warm seasons, and there’s definitely a lot of outdoorsy things to explore!

-Iceland is known for its natural hot springs due to tKhe volcanic activity we experience.
-In this guide, we’re going to hop in our Kuku Camper Van and show you some of the best hot pools are, and both some popular and not-so-popular destinations can be found!
+Iceland is known for its natural hot springs due to the volcanic activity.
+In this guide, we’re going to hop in our Kuku Camper Van and show you the best hot springs of Iceland!

 What is a hot spring?

 Just kidding.
-We’ve actually never heard of anyone soaking it up in a hot pool and then blowing up from a random volcano, so we’re pretty sure that won't happen.
-So you can enjoy yourselves in those swimming pools without worrying about exploding!
+We’ve actually never heard of anyone soaking it up in a hot pool and then blowing up from a random volcano.
+We’re pretty sure that won't happen.
+So, you can enjoy yourselves in those swimming pools without worrying about exploding!